-Mule deer and elk are the principal big game species in the Red Leaf Resources Utah oil shale leases, with the leases occupying favored winter range for both species.
-Herd sizes and survivability are determined primarily by food availability through the full range of possible winter conditions in these winter range areas.
+Mule deer and elk are the principal big game species on our Utah mineral leases, with the leases occupying favored winter range for both species.
+Herd sizes and survivability are determined primarily by food availability through the full range of conditions in these winter range areas.
 Mule deer are primarily browsers, preferring shrubs and forbs, but they will also eat grasses and sage.
 Elk are primarily grazers, preferring grasses, but they will also eat shrubs and forbs.
-The environment of the Seep Ridge site of Red Leaf Resources is of three basic types:

-Dense Forest: Dense forest occupies the largest portion of the area.
-There is virtually no food for deer or elk in these areas.
+Dense Forest occupies the largest portion of the land in the area.
+There is virtually no food for deer or elk in these areas, but the forest does provide shelter.

-Sparse Forest: Sparse forest occupies a large portion of the area.
-There is a small amount of grasses and shrubs, with sage comprising most of this.
+Sparse Forest also occupies a large portion of the area.
+There is a small quantity of grasses and shrubs, with sage being most prevalent.

-Sage Flats: Sage flats occupy a smaller area.
-There is more food in this area, with more grasses and shrubs, primarily sage.
+Sage Flats occupy a less significant area.
+There is more food in this area, with more grasses and shrubs, though primarily sage.

-The chosen mix of plants was then seeded in shale mining debris on the Seep Ridge Red Leaf lease in the fall of 2013.
-This research plot was fenced and allowed to grow without disturbance.
-Contrary to the popular conception that mined oil shale debris is barren, this planting continues to flourish, as shown below.
-The results of this research will be used to provide an abundance of rich feed for mule deer and elk in future reclaimed areas of the Red Leaf oil shale leases.
+This research plot was fenced and has been allowed to grow without disturbance.
+Contrary to the popular perception that mined oil shale debris is barren, this planting continues to flourish on the site.
+The results of this research will be used to provide an abundance of rich feed for mule deer and elk in future reclaimed areas on our leases.

-Penstemon Grahamii is a beautiful and rare flower that is native to very limited regions of the high desert, and is relatively widespread in the general area of the Red Leaf oil shale leases.
-There has been concern that this plant may be endangered.
-There is a widespread belief that it cannot be deliberately planted and successfully grown in the wild, with the implication that destroying growing plants or disturbing undisturbed areas where they are found to grow will endanger the survival of these plants.
-In particular, it is widely believed that mining in the areas of growth of these plants might endanger them.
-In an effort to explore this thesis, State of Utah researchers, in collaboration with Red Leaf staff, planted several of these plants in shale mining debris on the Seep Ridge Red Leaf leases, fenced the planting to protect it from small animals, and observed plant behavior.
-As shown, these plantings showed excellent growth after more than one year.
+Further research in collaboration with Red Leaf was undertaken to study the Penstemon Grahamii (PeGr), a beautiful and rare flower that is native to very limited regions of the high desert and is relatively widespread in the southern Uinta Basin.
+There had been concern that this plant may become endangered as disturbing areas where they are found to grow will endanger the survival of these plants.
+In particular, it is believed that mining in the areas of growth of these plants might endanger them.
+However, research at the University of Utah suggests that PeGr is amenable to revegetation.
+State of Utah researchers, in collaboration with our staff, planted several of these plants in shale mining debris on our Seep Ridge lease, fenced the planting to protect it from small animals, and observed plant behavior.
+These plantings showed excellent growth after many years.